activeadmin/activeadmin/README.md

 [Kaminari]            | Elegant pagination for any sort of collection [Ransack]             | Provides a simple search API to query your data

+## Security contact information

+Please use the Tidelift security contact to [report a security vulnerability][Tidelift security contact].
+Tidelift will coordinate the fix and disclosure.

 ## Acknowledgements

 Thanks to [Greg Bell][Greg] for creating and sharing this project with the open source community.